swright18/School_District_Analysis/README.md

 #### Final Results

  - How is the district summary affected?
-		-  During the analysis, after  the "student_data_df" and "school_data_df" were merged, the total count for students was created.
+	-During the analysis, after  the "student_data_df" and "school_data_df" were merged, the total count for students was created.
 That count was 39,170 students.
-We then calculated a new student score by finding the total number of ninth graders at Thomas High School and subtractin that from our above student count of 39,170.
+We then calculated a new student score by finding the total number of ninth graders at Thomas High School and subtracting that from our above student count of 39,170.
 The result was 38,709 students.
 This is the number moving forward used to calculate new student counts and percentages.

 - How is the school summary affected?
 	    - Below are the school summaries.
 The first is the school summary that includes ninth graders at Thomas High School and the second is the school summary after all scores for ninth graders at Thomas High School have been removed.
 Specifically looking at the last three columns, which are, respectively, Percent Passed Math, Percent Passed Reading and Overall Percent passed.
 As shown below, there was a dramatic increase in each of the percentages of passing scores across the board.

 ![THS_1](https://user-images.githubusercontent.com/79758494/114320229-9c413800-9ada-11eb-81b9-6dfaca39b90c.PNG)